How Interactive Video Has Entered 2020 As The New Core Of The Modern Marketing Mix

 January 8th, 2020

-It’s been a full year since Black Mirror’s Bandersnatch blew up the mainstream, welcoming in a wave of experience-centric interactive.
+It’s been a full year since Black Mirror’s Bandersnatch blew up the mainstream, welcoming in a wave of experience-centric interactive video.

 The Choose Your Adventure-style episode gave rise to a narrative in a non-linear path, leaving savvy strategists and curious creatives realizing that this is a powerful medium, and it’s there for the taking.